Gkim924/Data-Structures/mp_mazes/story_data/gk-gates-library.md

 Check in another place.

 # gk-gates-toEnd
-Grab this cash, call and UBER, and wing it.
+Grab this cash, call an UBER, and wing it.

 # gk-gates-toHelipad
 UBER has surge pricing, take the helicopter.